opkg to apk cheat sheet

 This is a cheat sheet which aims to help with a seamless transition from the previous opkg package manager to the new apk.

 Just as with opkg, most commands allow an optional package name pattern (denoted [P] in commands below).
-Again, like opkg, the patterns are file globs, e.g., *dns* matches every package with dns somewhere in its name.
+And, like opkg, the patterns are file globs, e.g., *dns* matches every package with dns somewhere in its name.

 Command Description

-apk -h show commands and summaries
+apk -h Show commands and summaries

-apk subcmd -h help specific to “subcmd”
+apk subcmd -h Help specific to “subcmd” (called “applets” in the apk-tools documentation)

 apk opkg Description

-apk update opkg update refresh the package feeds
+apk update opkg update Refresh the package feeds

 Adding is substantially the same with both package managers.
 One difference is that apk wants you to provide valid signatures for all packages, while opkg ignores this on local ones, so if you're installing a non-standard (self-built) package, use the --allow-untrusted option: